alew3/faceit_live3/README.md

 ## Mac Support

 Unfortunately, Apple and NVidia have stopped collaborating and CUDA support is no longer available for the Mac.
-If we get it running on the Mac (which is possible), it will be very slow as everything will be running on the CPU whihc is not ideal.
+If we get it running on the Mac (which is possible), it will be very slow as everything will be running on the CPU.

 ## Images